DataMedSci/yagit/docs/source/introduction.rst

 Introduction
 ============

-YAGIT (Yet Another Gamma Index Tool) is an efficient open-source library for calculating the gamma index.
+YAGIT (Yet Another Gamma Index Tool) is an efficient library for calculating the gamma index.
 It can be used for the comparison of two images (a reference image and an evaluated image) containing 2D or 3D radiation dose distributions.
 It is written in C++ and works on Linux and Windows.
-The code is available on GitHub: `<https://github.com/DataMedSci/yagit>`_.
+The code is free and open-source.
+It can be found on GitHub: `<https://github.com/DataMedSci/yagit>`_.

 Main functionalities